Vietnam railways – HCMC to Da Nang, Vietnam

 ItSMoreAffordableSamusPaulicelliGIF-2

-I have also flown to Hawaii for as cheap as $5.60 using my FREE points from my Hawaiian Airlines credit card.
+I’ve also flown to Hawaii for as little as $5.60—using free points from my Hawaiian Airlines credit card.

-Here are some of the latest flights on sale that I was emailed today, 01/07/24:
+Here are some of the latest flights on sale that I was emailed on 01/07/24:

 image